Ping00/Re4RemakeGemCalculator/README.md

 # Re4RemakeGemCalculator
+Select the treasures you wish to sell
+Select the gems you have in your inventory

-Calculate best combination of gems for your treasures based on current available gems
+Get the resulting best gem combinations for your treasures to maximize your pesetas.